-The United States is in the process of an intensive counter-terrorist campaign using drone strikes against leadership targets in Pakistan, Afghanistan and Yemen.
-However, it has simultaneously curtailed military action in Iraq, and is reducing forces in and has announced withdrawal from Afghanistan by the end of 2014.
+it has simultaneously curtailed military action in Iraq, and is reducing forces in and has announced withdrawal from Afghanistan by the end of 2014.
 The United States participated in the ouster of Qaddafi in Libya but only minimally, letting NATO take the lead.
 It has thus far refrained from military activities in Syria.
-The clear intent of the United States is to reduce military expenditures by hundreds of billions of dollars.
+The clear intent of United States policy is to reduce military expenditures by hundreds of billions of dollars.